LordDarky/RandomGame/README.md

 # RandomGame
 This is a little project I wrote in five minutes because I was bored.
 Sorry if my code is slobby, I'm still learning.
-To run this create a game.txt in the same folder and put the paths of your games in there.
+To run this create a games.txt in the same folder and put the paths of your games in there.
 ##Please use this format:
 C:\example\example\game1.exe,C:\example1\example\game2.exe